ido90/KnessetClassifier/README.md

 ## Measure of MK participation

 This section expands a bit on on the data exploration presented at the beggining.
 Essenstially the committee dataset contains the text spoken by each committee member, which enables us to track not only the MK binary participation / lack therof in a committee, but also a more complex measure of his presenct.
 One such naive measure is the amount of words/chars contained in said MK speach per committee.
-This dirction was [strated](https://github.com/ido90/KnessetClassifier/blob/master/members_analytics.ipynb) but never completed due to lack of time.
+This direction was [started](https://github.com/ido90/KnessetClassifier/blob/master/members_analytics.ipynb) but never completed due to lack of time.

-*Yonatan complete stuff about your MK participation measure here*

-TODO